medialab/minet/docs/cli.md

                                 authentication.
   --strip-fragment, --dont-strip-fragment, --strip-fragment-except-routing
                                 Whether or not to strip the url's fragment when normalizing url.
-If set to `--strip-fragment-
+If set to
+                                `--strip-fragment-except-routing`, will only
-                                except-routing`, will only strip the fragment if the fragment is not deemed to be js routing (i.e. if it contains a `/`).
+                                strip the fragment if the fragment is not deemed to be js routing (i.e. if it contains a `/`).
                                 Defaults to strip fragment except routing.
   --strip-index, --dont-strip-index
                                 Whether or not to strip trailing index when normalizing url.
 Defaults to strip index.
   --strip-irrelevant-subdomains, --dont-strip-irrelevant-subdomains
-                                Whether or not to strip trailing irrelevant- subdomains such as `www` etc. when normalizing url.
-Defaults to no strip irrelevantsubdomains.
+                                Whether or not to strip trailing
+                                irrelevant-subdomains such as `www` etc. when
+                                normalizing url.
+Defaults to no strip
+                                irrelevantsubdomains.
   --strip-lang-query-items, --dont-strip-lang-query-items
                                 Whether or not to strip language query items (ex: `gl=pt_BR`) when normalizing url.
 Defaults